See Details

 Key Learnings

-• Frequent, agile user testing is critical in high-stakes environments like automotive HMIs.
+• Rapid testing is critical in high-risk environments

-• A limited, well-structured haptic vocabulary improves usability and learnability.
+• A limited, structured haptic language increases usability

 Key Design Principles for Automotive Haptics